johngit23/simple_shell/README.md

 ## Builtins
-Our shell has support for the following built-in commands:
+my shell does the following commands:

 | Command             | Definition                                                                                |
 | ------------------- | ----------------------------------------------------------------------------------------- |